 Therefore, after seeing the results of the compliance survey each HSA and facilitator pair will develop their own plan for improving the health of their catchment area.
 They will put each health issue in priority order and come up with activities that will mobilise the community to take action.
 The priorities and activities may be different in each area depending on the needs of that area.

-Community mobilisation will be achieved through community triggering.
+Community mobilisation is achieved through community triggering.
 This process has been inspired by Community Led Total Sanitation (CLTS) and the Positive Deviance approach (also called the Model Mothers approach).
 See the Program Document for specific examples of how this approach works in practice.

 The outcome of community triggering is that the community makes their own action plan for improvements.
 For example, by setting a date by which all households must built a latrine.

-The results will be used to give updated information to the chiefs, Traditional Authorities and Area Development Committees on the compliance level within their villages.
-They can then decide if penalties should be implemented for villages or households that remain non-compliant with the by-laws.
+Approximately every 6 months, surveys are conducted to observe key practices among families (latrine usage, hand washing, health seeking for sick children, bed net usage, family planning, safe delivery, pre and postnatal care).
+The results are used to give updated data to the chiefs, Traditional Authorities and Area Development Committees on the compliance level within their villages.
+They can then decide if penalties should be implemented for villages that remain non-compliant with the by-laws.
+HSAs and facilitators also use these results to decide on the messages to be reinforced in each village.